gpulido/python-airzone/README.rst

 Extension / Addon:
 localapi.py
-Local API use on ethernet airzone controller like AIRZONE AZX6WEBSCLOUDC with por TCP 3000.
+Local API use on ethernet airzone controller like AIRZONE AZX6WEBSCLOUDC with port TCP 3000.